MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/cwindow-class.md

 ### <a name="remarks"></a>Note

-Visualizzare [ReleaseDC](/windows/desktop/api/winuser/nf-winuser-releasedc) in Windows SDK.
+Vedere [ReleaseDC](/windows/win32/api/winuser/nf-winuser-releasedc) nel Windows SDK.

 ### <a name="example"></a>Esempio